 I am interested in evolutionary medicine and how understanding the ways in which humans have co-evolved with environments, diets, and pathogens allows us to better understand health and disease.
 My research draws on the methods and theoretical frameworks of several fields, including: molecular biology, archaeology, archaeogenetics (ancient DNA), stable isotope-based paleodietary and paleomigratory analysis, archaeobotany, and zooarchaeology.
 Links to open-access PDFs of my publications can be found on my Academia.edu and ResearchGate profiles.

 I am committed to quality undergraduate and graduate education.
-I teach courses on the Anthropology of Microbes and on the Anthropology of Human Diet and Nutrition at the University of Oklahoma, and as a PhD student I designed laboratory curricula for life sciences and archaeology courses at Harvard University.
+I have taught courses on the Anthropology of Microbes and on the Anthropology of Human Diet and Nutrition at the University of Oklahoma, and as a PhD student I designed laboratory curricula for life sciences and archaeology courses at Harvard University.
 In addition to supervising my own Ph.D. and Master’s students, I also provide training opportunities for visiting students and faculty in my laboratory.
 To date, I have hosted visitors from the UK, the Netherlands, Mexico, and the US.
 Previously, I served as a Resident Tutor (academic advisor) at Harvard College from 2005-2008.
 I also served as the laboratory manager for the Harvard Archaeology Multi-User Laboratory from 2008-2009, and continued to be involved with laboratory training of graduate students in archaeology through 2010.
-At the University of Zurich, I assisted with introductory histology classes for medical school students, and I gave several guest lectures on ancient DNA at the University of Zurich and the University of Basel in Switzerland.
+At the University of Zurich, I assisted with introductory histology classes for medical school students, and I gave guest lectures on ancient DNA at the University of Zurich and the University of Basel in Switzerland.